ContractMill/api-docs/README.md

 Returns a [Contract](#contract) by its template ID and contract ID.

 #### POST /api/v1/contracts/:id
-Update a Contract with user supplied data (metadata or answers to template questions).
+Updates a Contract with user supplied data (metadata or answers to template questions).
 Example payload:
 ```json
 {